CoderDennis/elm-date-extra/README.md

             (Date.fromString "2015-06-01 12:45:14.211Z")
 ```

-It is a start but it is by no means complete and there maybe many good things we can do to make it harder to do wrong things by leveraging Elm's types.

-There is some fudging done to get timezone offset available in Elm without needing it be added at a native level.
-It may be a good idea in the future to introduce more access to javascript for more date functions or information.

 ### Where did this come from.

 This was created based upon code extracted from one of Robin's projects and also from Luke's https://github.com/lukewestby/elm-date-extra/ and put into  https://github.com/rluiten/elm-date-extra.